LesJahames/mindustry-hacked/README.md

 ### Crafting

-> If you know Java, and wish to help write custom code to allow a single machine to choose what to make please feel free to help out.
-(PR's will be reviewed and commented on, then possibly merged)

-* Item Replicators (Consumes power to produce items, one machine for each item)
+* Item Replicator (Consumes power to produce items, one machine to rule them all)
-* Liquid Replicators (Consumes power to produce liquids, one machine for each liquid)
+* Liquid Replicator (Consumes power to produce liquids, one machine to rule them all)

 ### Units